2025–26 Bradford City A.F.C. season

 The 2025–26 season is the 123rd season in the history of Bradford City Association Football Club and their first season back in League One since the 2018–19 season following their promotion from League Two in the preceding season.
 In addition to the domestic league, the club also participated in the FA Cup, the EFL Cup, and the EFL Trophy.

+In the cups, Bradford City made it furthest in the EFL Cup, where they were knocked out by Premier League club Newcastle United in the third round.
+In the league, Bradford City qualified for the play-offs after securing a fourth place finish on the final match-day, having been in a play-off or automatic promotion spot at the end of all but one match day throughout the season.
+Bradford City were drawn against fifth place Bolton Wanderers, and lost 2–0 on aggregate.